About Sheffield School of Aeronautics

 Many airlines try to hire Sheffield graduates only.
+The list below contains at least 194 airlines/companies!
 Well informed airlines prefer our graduates due to their comprehensive education attained in a rigorous course.
 The reasons are simple: time and money.
 Once a graduate is hired by an airline, their learning process continues.
 Airlines do not have the resources to retrain unqualified individuals who have been handed a license without earning the license.
 Scroll to a list of our customers.
 We have had students from a variety of airlines attend our school.
 They were sent by their company or came independently.
 Here is a partial list of those companies including any airline that has used Sheffield for ab initio (certification), initial, transition, or recurrent training.
 If you notice your company or organization missing, please let me know and I will insert the name.
 Thank you.

 - Delta Air Lines – visit the Delta Operational Control Center